microsoft/FluidFramework/build-tools/packages/build-cli/docs/bump.md

 FLAGS
   -d, --interdependencyRange=<option>
-      [Deprecated]: Use the "SetInterdependencyRange" instead.
+      [Deprecated]: Use the "SetInterdependencyRange" command instead.
 Controls the type of dependency that is used between packages within the release group.
 Use "" (the empty string) to indicate exact dependencies.
 Use the workspace:-prefixed values to set interdependencies using the workspace protocol.
 The interdependency range will be set to the workspace string specified.
       <options: ^|~||workspace:*|workspace:^|workspace:~>